lutherpnk/my-study-notes/English/Docker/Docker for developers (with Docker Swarm and Kubernetes)/about-the-course.md

-# Soon all my notes translated into English.
+# All my English notes will be available soon.